pcaston/OpenPeerPower.github.io/source/_integrations/zha.markdown

 - Press `Submit` to save changes.

 The success dialog will appear or an error will be displayed in the popup.
-An error is likely if Home Assistant can't access the USB device or your device is not up to date.
+An error is likely if Open Peer Power can't access the USB device or your device is not up to date.
 Refer to [Troubleshooting](#troubleshooting) below for more information.

 ## Configuration - Manual